y1zhou/knowledge-base/content/series/linear-algebra/9-projection-matrix/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder, or
 # fill the unsplash_id and the photo will be automatically retrieved.
 header_image:
-    caption: "" # Give credits here, or whatever captions you want to add (support markdown)
+    caption: "Shadows of a green plant." # Give credits here, or whatever captions you want to add (support markdown)
-    unsplash_id: "" # Unsplash ID of the picture
+    unsplash_id: "hpx01Hfs9QY" # Unsplash ID of the picture
 ---

 ## Idempotent matrix